Joiry/HSL_Carp/align.md

 ## Alignment

-I've made a simple alignment script using `bbmap`, let's copy it and take a look:
+At the beginning of the lesson, we used a simple alignment script I made using `bbmap`, let's take a look at it:

 ~~~
-$ cp /proj/seq/data/carpentry/scripts/slurm_bbmap_basic.sh .
 $ less slurm_bbmap_basic.sh
 ~~~